ved-sharma-2411/VS-MUSIC/README.md

 VS-MUSIC is a music streaming platform where users can browse, search, and manage music albums, songs, playlists, and artists.
 It also includes an admin panel for managing users, albums, songs, and artists.

+This project, VS MUSIC, was created strictly for academic survival purposes.
+In other words: my college asked for a small PHP + MySQL project to award some internal marks, so here it is.

+You are free to look, fork, or laugh at the code — but please understand this was never meant to be a production-ready masterpiece.

 ## Features

 ### User Features